Baby's Coming Back / Transylvania

-"Baby's Coming Back" / "Transylvania" (single release titled "Baby's Coming Back & Transylvania") is the fourth and final single from English pop rock band McFly's third studio album, Motion in the Ocean.
+"Baby's Coming Back" and "Transylvania" are two songs by English pop rock band McFly, released together as a double A-side single on 7 May 2007.
 "Baby's Coming Back" is a cover of a song originally written, performed, and recorded in 1990 by the American power pop band Jellyfish, while "Transylvania" is an original by McFly.
+"Transylvania" was included on the first release of McFly's third studio album, Motion in the Ocean (2006), while "Baby's Coming Back" was added to the tour edition.

-The single debuted at number one on the UK Singles Chart but fell to number 20 the following week, setting the record for the biggest drop off number one until 2016, when "A Bridge over You" by the Lewisham and Greenwich NHS Choir fell to number 29 from the top spot.
+The single debuted at number one on the UK Singles Chart but fell to number 20 the following week, setting the record for the biggest drop-off number one until 2016, when "A Bridge over You" by the Lewisham and Greenwich NHS Choir fell to number 29 from the top spot.

 Background

 It was originally announced that "Transylvania", written by Tom Fletcher and Dougie Poynter and produced by Jason Perry, would be released by itself, before the announcement of a further double A-side was made on 20 March 2007.
 "Baby's Coming Back" is a cover of the 1991 Jellyfish song.
 The pipe organ introduction to "Transylvania" is the opening of Johann Sebastian Bach's Toccata and Fugue in D minor.

 The B-side is a live recording cover of the Beastie Boys song "Fight for Your Right".